jakepeek/ygb-wake-on-lan/readme.md

 Key variables:
 - `API_KEY` → Your YGB API key
 - `API_ROOT` → The API base URL for your venue
 - `PRE_BOOKING_MINUTES` → Minutes before booking start to wake a bay
-- `POST_BOOKING_MINUTES` → Minutes after booking end to keep bay awake
 - `BAY_FETCH_INTERVAL_MINUTES` → How often to refresh bay definitions
 - `BOOKING_FETCH_INTERVAL_MINUTES` → How often to poll bookings